 Testimonials from industry experts and expert social proof

-Any impressive-looking, quantifiable metric can serve as social proof, including number of downloads, number of e-mail subscribers, or even number of social shares on social networks.
+Any impressive-looking, quantifiable metric, such as the number of downloads, e-mail subscribers, or social network shares, can serve as social proof.
 The more credible the evidence of your popularity, the better.

 Why Is Social Proof Important?